k2view-academy/K2View-Academy/articles/23_fabric_transactions/01_fabric_transactions_overview.md

 ### Fabric as a Master of Data

-Fabric enables updating a specific [LU table](/articles/06_LU_tables/01_LU_tables_overview.md) for the given [Instance ID](/articles/01_fabric_overview/02_fabric_glossary.md#instance-id) in the Fabric database or an entry in the common table instead of synchronizing the entire instance ID or the common table from the source.
+Fabric enables updating a specific [LU table](/articles/06_LU_tables/01_LU_tables_overview.md) for the given LUI ([Instance ID](/articles/01_fabric_overview/02_fabric_glossary.md#instance-id)) in the Fabric database or an entry in the Reference table instead of synchronizing the entire Instance ID or the Reference table from the source.
 This functionality enables Fabric to become the master of the data rather than synchronizing the data from external systems.

 [Click for more information about Fabric as a master of data](02_fabric_master_of_data.md).